cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/README.md

 With NFTs bringing blockchain into the public eye, now is an excellent opportunity to understand the hype yourself by publishing your own NFT \(ERC-721 Token\) on the Ethereum blockchain!

 In this tutorial, we will walk through creating and deploying an ERC-721 smart contract on the Ropsten test network using [Metamask](https://metamask.io/), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org/), [Pinata](https://pinata.cloud/) and [Alchemy](https://alchemy.com/?r=affiliate:68212b46-a5c5-4f4c-bc8b-73f50536fcaf) \(don’t fret if you don’t understand what any of this means yet— we will explain it\).
-In Part II of this tutorial_,_ we’ll go through how we can use our smart contract to [mint an NFT](https://docs.alchemyapi.io/alchemy/tutorials/how-to-write-and-deploy-a-nft-smart-contract/how-to-mint-a-nft), and in Part III we’ll cover how [view your NFT on Metamask](https://docs.alchemyapi.io/alchemy/tutorials/how-to-write-and-deploy-a-nft-smart-contract/how-to-view-your-nft-in-your-wallet).
+In Part II of this tutorial_,_ we’ll go through how we can use our smart contract to [mint an NFT](https://docs.alchemyapi.io/alchemy/tutorials/how-to-write-and-deploy-a-nft-smart-contract/how-to-mint-a-nft), and in Part III we’ll cover how to [view your NFT on Metamask](https://docs.alchemyapi.io/alchemy/tutorials/how-to-write-and-deploy-a-nft-smart-contract/how-to-view-your-nft-in-your-wallet).

 And of course, if you have questions at any point, don't hesitate to reach out in the [Alchemy Discord](https://discord.gg/gWuC7zB)!